JaKXz/jakxz.github.io/src/routes/resume/+page.md

 [1Password](https://1password.com) | _Senior Web Developer_<br>
 Jan **2024 - Present**

 - Implemented performant user lookup for large organizations for 1Password's [item sharing experience](https://share.1password.com) across desktop, mobile, and web platforms.
-This product, with our squad's maintainership, has delivered ~$1MM net new consumer ARR since 2024.
+With our squad's maintainership, this product has driven ~$1MM net new consumer ARR since 2024.
-- Led front-end engineering team of five, in collaboration with backend, product, and design, to build 1Password's main showcase at RSA Conference 2025: a new product in the [1Password browser extension](https://1password.com/applauncher) securing access to enterprise provisioned apps for employees and security-conscious administrators.
+- Led front-end engineering team of five, making the secure way the easy way with App Launcher in the [1Password browser extension](https://1password.com/applauncher) securing access to enterprise provisioned apps for employees and security-conscious administrators.
+- Co-architected simplified state management improving rendering performance by 83% in the browser extension.
 - Coached and mentored developers at all levels to support their output and professional development with [code reviews](https://jasonkurian.dev/learning/how-to-review-a-pull-request) and pair programming.
 - Improved user success in item creation and item search flows by >=25% on web platforms including the desktop app.